A seasonal product is a product that sells only, or especially, during certain seasons.

-Step 1) Distinguish year-round from seasonal-products
+Step 1) Distinguish year-round from seasonal-products.

-A year round product is like a perennial tree, such as a pine.
+A year-round product is like a perennial tree, such as a pine.
 It stays green all year.
-It keeps making you green paper.
+It keeps making you green paper. 💸

-A seasonal product is like a deciduous tree, such as an oak.
-It sells strong while in season but goes bleak during wintertime.
+A seasonal product is like a deciduous tree, such as an oak. 🌳 It sells strong while in season but goes bleak during wintertime.

 Tool #1: Google Trends

-If a product spikes at different times every year, that is a sign of an unhealthy market for that product.
-Fast, out-of-control spikes may indicate a fad, like fidget-spinners (remember those?) that crash down to selling nothing.
+If a product spikes at different times every year, however, that is a sign of an unhealthy market for that product.
+Fast, out-of-control spikes may indicate a fad, like fidget-spinners (remember those?) that crashes to little-to-no demand.

-For your product—Is it slowly fading?
+When you research your own product ideas on Google Trends, ask yourself, “Is my product slowly fading?
 Is it growing?
 Is it steady?
-This kind of data allows you to evaluate the risk and reward of creating a particular seasonal product.
+The answers can help you evaluate the risk and reward of creating a particular seasonal product.